 Despite the uncertainty it brings, many veterans look forward to working in the corporate world, because this will allow them to spend more time with their friends and family.

-Question is, what are you going to do for work?
+Question is, what are you going to do for work now that you’re no longer in the military?
 Will you be able to find a new job?
 Will you be able to adjust?

 I believe you can do it.
 Many of your brothers and sisters have transitioned well, so there’s no reason for you not to try.